mosquito-cr/mosquito-cr.github.io/_manual/index.md

 ## Caveats

 Be careful when adding parameters to a Job definition when jobs are already running in production.
-Tasks which are stored for later execution in redis will fail because the parameters don't all exist in the serialized task.
-Consider this example:
+Tasks which are stored for later execution will fail because the parameters don't all exist in the serialized task.
+Consider this
+example:

-- `RemindUserAboutAbandonedCartJob` with params: email_address, last_active_date
+- `RemindUserAboutAbandonedCartJob` with parameters: email_address, last_active_date
 - A user joins, and the task is enqueued
-- new code is deployed, `RemindUserAboutAbandonedCartJob` now has params: email_address, last_active_date, join_date
+- new code is deployed, `RemindUserAboutAbandonedCartJob` now has parameters: email_address, last_active_date, join_date
 - when the task is popped off the queue, it doesn't contain a serialized join_date